Article 2 obligations do not apply to clinical negligence by a private nursing home

 Anyone who thought the issue of the engagement of Article 2 and health care might now be settled after Maguire[1] was being over-optimistic.
 There seem to remain a myriad of circumstance in which it is still argued that Article 2 obligations arise.

 The Claimants in this civil claim for damages under Human Rights Act 1998 (‘HRA’) sought to rely upon an allegedly poor standard of health care in a private nursing home as engaging Art 2 obligations.
 However, as the judge found, the private organisation running the nursing home (Next Steps) was not a public authority under s.6 HRA and so owed no duty to uphold Convention rights.
-Furthermore, the matter in issue was the quality of the medical care provided, which even if delivered negligently (as was alleged), would not have engaged any operational obligation owed to the deceased.
+Furthermore, the matter in issue was the quality of the medical care provided which, even if delivered negligently (as was alleged), would not have engaged any operational obligation owed to the deceased.

 The judge made it clear, something going wrong or functioning badly as a result of clinical negligence should not be misconstrued as being due to systemic failures.
 In the field of healthcare something far more exceptional, such as a knowing denial of life saving treatment, will be required.
 Bad clinical negligence, even to the extent of being reckless regarding a risk to life, will not suffice.